Bad River Band of the Lake Superior Tribe of Chippewa Indians: History

 According to Anishinaabe prophecy, Gichi Manidoo, the Great Spirit, told the Anishinaabe people to move west from the Atlantic coast until they found the "food that grows on water."
-After a series of stops and divisions, the branch of Anishinaabe known as the Lake Superior Chippewa found wild rice near the Chequamegon Bay on the south shore of Lake Superior, at the site of the present-day Bad River Lapointe Reservation.
+After a series of stops and divisions, the branch of Anishinaabe known as the Lake Superior Chippewa found wild rice near the Chequamegon Bay on the south shore of Lake Superior at the site of the present-day Bad River Lapointe Reservation.
 They made their final stopping place at nearby Madeline Island.

 After the 17th century, Anishinaabe people settled throughout northern Wisconsin into lands formerly disputed with the Dakota Sioux and the Meskwaki.
 Those that remained near the trading post of La Pointe on Madeline Island were known collectively as the La Pointe Band; they engaged in the fur trade with neighboring French-Canadian settlers.
 They also pursued other seasonal occupations such as fishing, ricing, and hunting by men, and berry-picking, harvesting maple sugar, and gathering nuts, roots and medicinal plants by women.

-After a disastrous attempt at removing the Lake Superior Bands in the 19th century, which resulted in the Sandy Lake Tragedy, the U.S. government agreed to set up permanent reservations in Wisconsin.
+After a disastrous attempt at removing the Lake Superior Bands in the 19th century, which resulted in the Sandy Lake Tragedy, the federal government agreed to set up permanent reservations in Wisconsin.
 At this point, the La Pointe band split: members who had converted to Roman Catholicism were led by Kechewaishke (Chief Buffalo) and took a reservation at Red Cliff.
 Those who maintained traditional Midewiwin beliefs settled at Bad River.
 The two bands, however, maintain close relations to this day.

-The reservation land was set aside for the Bad River Lapointe Band in the Treaty of La Pointe, made with the United States and signed on Madeline Island on September 30, 1854.
+The reservation land was set aside for the Bad River Lapointe Band in the Treaty of La Pointe, made with the US government and signed on Madeline Island on September 30, 1854.
 The treaty land included almost 2000 acre on Madeline Island, which is considered the center of the Ojibwe Nation.
 The band is one of six Ojibwe bands in present-day Wisconsin and one of eleven federally recognized tribes in the state.

-During the late 19th century, the Franciscan Sisters of Perpetual Adoration set up St. Mary's School in Odanah, an Indian boarding school.
-Students came from a variety of tribes to learn English and western topics, as well as Christianity.
+In Odanah during the late 19th century, the Franciscan Sisters of Perpetual Adoration created St. Mary's School, an Indian boarding school.
+Students came from a variety of tribes to learn English and Western topics as well as Christianity.
 During this period, timber companies on the reservation leased land for lumbering, but they cheated the tribe of their leasing fees and destroyed much of the land by overlogging.
 During the Allotment period, the tribe leased almost half its land base, which originally covered all the area of modern-day Ashland, Wisconsin.